My Career Advancement Account Frequently Asked Questions for Schools

 The My Career Advancement Account Scholarship program is dedicated to focusing on the career development of its participants.
 As such, school officials should update the program completion section of the AI Portal as the program completion or noncompletion status occurs for each student using the scholarship.
 This allows the My Career Advancement Account program to track the overall success of the program and aids coaches in identifying opportunities to assist spouses with employment readiness and career connections.

-MY CAREER ADVANCEMENT ACCOUNT PROGRAM CONTACTS
+THE MY CAREER ADVANCEMENT ACCOUNT PROGRAM CONTACTS

-Who should schools contact for assistance?
+39. Who should school’s contact for assistance?

 The following dedicated contact information is for use by SCHOOL OFFICIALS only.
 Spouses are strictly prohibited from using this contact information because it causes significant administrative delays.